felixbur/nkululeko/paper/paper.md

 - *High-level interface*: the user specifies the experiment in an INI file, which is a simple text file that can be edited with any text editor.
 The user does not need to write Python code for experiments.

-- *Transparency*: as CLI, nkululeko *always output debug*, in which info, warning, and error will be displayed in terminal (and should be easily understood).
+- *Transparency*: as CLI, nkululeko *always output debug*, in which info, warning, and error will be obviously displayed in terminal (and should be easily understood).
 The results are stored in the experiment folder for further investigations and are represented as images, texts, and even a fully automatically compiled PDF report written in latex.

 # Usage in existing research
 <!-- list of papers used nkululeko -->